 Paul Graham, Y Combinator

 You should also focus on the way of presenting and the business model.
 However, try not to go too deep into the business model you have at that point, it’s just an estimation as it will change during the process.
-It’s better to give the investors an idea on how your product or service will fit the market.
+It’s better to give the investors an idea of how your product or service will fit the market.
 During the pitch it’s better to have one person talking, otherwise, it can get chaotic.
 Pick the extrovert in your team to pitch.

 Marc Andreessen, Andreessen Horowitz

 ‘The Mind of Marc Andreessen‘ published by The New Yorker is a very helpful article.
 It’s about his experience with almost every startup he funded with additional tips.
-Don’t try to be something you’re not, investors like to see who you really are, and your startup’s essence.
+Don’t try to be something you’re not, investors like to see who you really are, and what’s your startup’s essence.
 Investors are looking for people who have the power to crush their competition.
-According to Marc, the top VCs want you to show them you can invent the future.
+According to Marc, the top VCs want you to show them you can reinvent the future.
 The investors want to see whether the founder has a secret – something that comes from their personal experience, about how to make the world better.

 Reid Hoffman, LinkedIn

 In 2013, Reid Hoffman decided to share the pitch deck he used in 2004 to pitch LinkedIn to Greylock (for a Series B investment).
 He realized he could help many more entrepreneurs by making it available, in order for them to learn from a successful company which started out the way they did.
 According to Reid, startups should be strict at picking their investors too.
 Getting financial support is not just about one thing.
 Partnering with investors is more than just the money, it’s about delivering that extra value to get to the next level.
 Great investors can boost the strength of your network, or they can be a source of network intelligence.
 How can you know if an investor would add value?
 Pay attention, if they are constructive during the financial process, they will.